That Girl Cooks Healthy

 Instructions

-• Start by heating the coconut oil a in large heavy based saucepan or casserole dish over medium heat.
+• Start by melting the coconut oil in a large heavy based saucepan or casserole dish over medium heat.

 • Now sauté the onion, scallion and garlic for one minute, until the onions are soft.

-• Add the diced butternut, sweet potato, okra and scallions and fold in with the sautéed onions and garlic.
+• Add the diced butternut, sweet potato, okra and fold in with the sautéed onions and garlic.

 • Allow all of the veggies to sweat in the pan, while keeping a watchful eye so nothing burns - stirring frequently for 2-3 minutes